dustinfast/docker_vscoderun/README.md

 # docker_vscoderun

-A simple convenience client/server application to open a file in Visual Studio Code on a host from inside a docker container.
+A convenience client/server application to open a file in Visual Studio Code (or your favorite editor) on your host from inside a Linux container's bash prompt.

-The file must be in a location mounted on the host (i.e. with `docker build -v HOST_PATH:CONTAINER_PATH`).
+Note: The file to be opened must be in a location mounted in the container from the host.
+I.e. with `docker build -v HOST_PATH:CONTAINER_PATH`.

-This application may be easily modified to open the file in any editor.
-Simply modify the `OPEN_WITH` constant in `server.py`.

 ## Usage

+First, clone this repo into your HOST_PATH directory, then modify the "Customizable constants" in `server.py` according to your host environment and preffered editor...
+I like Visual Studio Code.
+Then run the server on your host with `python server.py`.

+From your container's terminal, create an alias for the `code` command with `alias code='/repos/docker_vscoderun/code` (you may want to add this line to your ~/.bashrc to avoid having to do it again in the future).

-Run the server on the host, and the client in the container.
-Then, from a terminal within the container, use `code FILENAME` to open the file in the host environment using Visual Studio Code.
+You can now use `code FILENAME` to open any file in CONTAINER_PATH inside the editor on your host.

-## Security
-For security reasons, you should modify the `ALLOW_CONNS_FROM` constant in `server.py` to include only the IP address of your container.
-Otherwise, the application will except connections from any IP address.
+Tested functional with Windows 10 host and Ubuntu 14.04 container.

 ## Dependencies

-* Python
+* Python (on host and container)
-* Visual Studio Code
+* Visual Studio Code (on host)

 Note: Visual Studio Code should not be installed in the container.
-If it is, rename `code.bash` to something that does not conflict with the vscode executable.
+If it is, name the `code` alias created in *Usage* to something that does not conflict with the vscode executable `/usr/bin/code`.